Shopify/shopify-function-wasm-api/api/README.md

 # Shopify Function WebAssembly API

-This document provides details on the low-level aspects of the Shopify Function Wasm API, including status codes, error codes, type codes, and the NanBox value structure.
+The Shopify Wasm API provides a way for your Shopify Function to read and write data.
+This API facilitates communication between the Shopify platform (host) and the custom Wasm module (guest), primarily through a set of imported functions that the Wasm module can call.
+When reading data, a `Val` will be returned.
+When writing data, a `WriteResult` is returned.
+The following sections describe these formats, along with status codes, error codes, and the NanBoxed value structure used by the API.

 ## Write Error Codes (i32 type):